 You’ll usually need to keep receipts for all of your expenses, especially if you intend to claim them as tax deductions.
-Your bookkeeping software should make it easy to capture and save receipts with the logged transactions.
+Your bookkeeping software should make capturing and saving receipts with the logged transactions easy.

-Part of the reason bookkeeping is important is the powerful data analytics it enables.
+Bookkeeping is important because of the powerful data analytics it enables.
 Your software of choice should offer robust reporting that makes it easy to see where your business stands.

-A highly useful bonus feature is the ability to create and submit invoices and tax payments directly from your bookkeeping platform.
+A highly useful bonus feature is creating and submitting invoices and tax payments directly from your bookkeeping platform.
 The software can then automatically log those items, saving time.

 Your bookkeeping tools should make the process easier, not harder.
 To that end, look for a platform that’s easy to use and accessible.
-You should be able to quickly enter new transactions on both a computer and mobile device, as well as access key reports no matter where you are.
+You should be able to quickly enter new transactions on both a computer and mobile device and access key reports no matter where you are.

 Business finances don’t exist in a vacuum.
 You likely have multiple ways to receive payments and multiple platforms that you sell products on.
 Your bookkeeping tool should integrate with all of these, so you can automatically pull in transactions and cut down on repetitive data entry.